ClevelandOnRails/rubyonrailsbook/README.md

 * <code>wbb:rtf</code> - rtf version

 If you want to publish your book on [leanpub.com](http://leanpub.com), wbb is your friend.
-It provides a task to prepare your leanpub publishing process.
+It provides a task to prepare your book for the LeanPub publishing process.
 After running

 ```
 $ grunt wbb:leanpub
 ```
 simply copy the contents of <code>builds/leanpub</code> into your <code>manuscript</code>
-folder which should be located in your dropbox.
+folder which should be located in your dropbox book folder.

 **Note:**
 Don't forget to update <code>src/Book.txt</code> and <code>src/Sample.txt</code>!